Djielo/SportSee/README.md

 >2.
 If it is not already done, close folder (**Ctrl+K then F**).
 >3.
 In the VSCode explorer, click on "Clone a repository".
 >4.
 Choose "Clone from Github".
 >5.
-Then "Clone from URL".
+Then "Clone from URL" and put this URL: https://github.com/Djielo/SportSee .
 >6.
 Choose a directory where the "SportSee" folder will be saved.
 >7.
 Click on "Open".
 >8.
 That's it!
 SportSee is open in VSCode!!